-Submit your request for information in writing or fill out the Open Records Request form which can be obtained online (PDF) or at City Hall.
+Submit your request for information in writing or fill out the Open Records Request form which can also be obtained at City Hall.
 Make sure your request is as specific as possible so that it may be filled quickly and completely.

 Most records will be produced within three (3) business days from the time the request is received.
 If the request must be delayed or denied, you will receive a written explanation for the delay or denial within three business days.